catness/100-days-of-code/log.md

 * Tried to change the dialogue position to the position of the corresponding object, but in the end didn't like how it looks, and changed it back to the center.

+### Day 91: 2019-07-30

+* Fixed the problem with pyyaml-include refusing to install on an older system (adapted the sources from github)

+* Added a section in the yaml file for the objects not tied to any room

+* Added an option of preloading items into inventory + arbitrary amount